sushmitavgopalan16/sush-website/content/authors/admin/_index.md

 &nbsp;
 &nbsp;

 I'm a data scientist with a background in Economics and Computational Social Science.
-I like machine learning, network analysis, informative and pretty visualizations, flowers and books! :cherry_blossom:
+I like machine learning, network analysis, informative visualizations, flowers and books. :cherry_blossom: